 Strengthening Mental Health Service Utilization to Reduce Negative Consequences of Child Sexual Abuse: Dr. Valerie Simon leads an NIH-funded project to identify barriers to and increase utilization of no-cost mental health services among families with a newly discovered case of child sexual abuse.
 At present, few families take advantage of early intervention resources, putting children at greater long-term risk for poor mental health outcomes following the initial trauma.

 The Emergence of Sexual Risk among Sexually Abused Adolescent Females: Valerie Simon is studying the impact of child sexual abuse on the sexual development of girls.
 The aim of the study funded by two grants from the National Institute of Child Health and Development is to develop more effective risk-reduction programs for these adolescents.

-Coaching for Excellence in Early Childhood Education Practice in Detroit: Anna Miller, M.Ed., and Sharon Elliott (College of Education) lead this project, and collaborator John Hannigan, implementing on-site expert coaching/mentoring to assist early childhood educators bring high-quality teaching practices to their classrooms.
-This pilot project is funded by the PNC Foundation and will assess the feasibility and impact of the coaching/mentoring.
+Coaching for Excellence in Early Childhood Education Practice in Detroit: Anna Miller, M.Ed., and Sharon Elliott (College of Education) lead this project, with collaborator John Hannigan, implementing on-site expert coaching/mentoring to assist early childhood educators in bringing high-quality teaching practices to their classrooms.
+This pilot project is funded by the PNC Foundation and is assessing the feasibility and impact of the coaching/mentoring.